readwiseio/apple-notes-readwise/README.md

 This app enables you to easily export all your digital highlights to Apple Notes from a variety of sources such as Amazon Kindle, Apple Books, Google Play Books, Instapaper, Pocket, Medium, Twitter, PDFs, and more.

+> [!NOTE]
-> [!NOTE] This app requires a subscription with [Readwise](https://readwise.io/) - a paid service that makes it easy to aggregate and review all your reading data into one place.
+> This app requires a subscription with [Readwise](https://readwise.io/) - a paid service that makes it easy to aggregate and review all your reading data into one place.

 ## Features

 - **Customize Formatting** 💅: - use Readwise's formatting tool to change how the note appears in Apple Notes.
 - **Multi-Account Support** 👥: Select from multiple Apple Notes accounts (e.g. iCloud, Gmail).
 - **Folder Management** 📁: Automatically create and verify folders in Apple Notes.
-- **Automatic Syncing** 🔄: Configure the freqeuncy of when new highlights are added.
+- **Automatic Syncing** 🔄: Configure the frequency of when new highlights are added.

 ## Installation